Omaha Negligent Security Attorney

 It’s easy to feel helpless after you've been hurt or had your property damaged due to negligent security.
 But you can take action.
 When a property owner or manager could have done more to keep you safe but didn’t, they may be held legally responsible.

-If you or someone you know has been injured because of a crime, call an Omaha premises liability lawyer at Bottlinger Law L.L.C. at (402) 505-8234.
+If you or someone you know has been injured because of a crime in Nebraska, call an Omaha premises liability lawyer at Bottlinger Law L.L.C. at (402) 505-8234.
 Our legal team will sit down with you in a free consultation to discuss what happened, and what options are available to you.
 We can help.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with attorney Jason Bottlinger.